earthly/earthly/docs/guides/docker-in-earthly.md

 ## Limitations of Docker in Earthly

-The current implementation of Docker in Earthly has a number of limitations:
+The current implementation of Docker in Earthly has several limitations:

 * Only one `RUN` command is allowed within the `WITH DOCKER` clause.
 The reason for this is that only one cache layer is used for the entire clause.
 You can, however, chain multiple shell commands together within a single `RUN` command.
 For example:
   ```Dockerfile